 Taking Photographs

-In addition to discussing past images, clients may be asked to take new photos of the people they love and the things they enjoy.
+In addition to discussing past images, clients may be asked to take new photos of the people they love and what they enjoy.
 This is in contrast to past imagery, which can be used to stimulate memories (including difficult ones) and help clients.
 Often, digital technology is used to add a more hopeful or meaningful feel to existing imagery.

 2 Comments

-1. I studied Integrated arts in therapy and education for 18 months.
+I studied Integrated arts in therapy and education for 18 months.
 While a student at The Institute for Arts in Therapy and Education I was introduced to Sand Tray practice, Clients are given choice over what to include in the tray, another wonderful way to open up deep-seated issues.

 Arts, covers a huge field as you are aware, these days I volunteer at a community based local facility that engages folk with the natural world of seeds, plants et al – a mirror to our own complex existence perhaps.